ADPer0705/my_notes/note.md

 			- like in metasploit banner
 	- give me the to-do then ask what I am focusing on
 - Connect to the university WiFi if in range and not connected
+- stop the current terminal session from giving unwanted messages from running processes launched, even though disownes from the terminal session
+	- try closing the terminal session and opening a new one

+---

+ - be less accessible